Maria Feodorovna (Dagmar of Denmark): Revolution and exile

 Revolution came to Russia in 1917, first with the February Revolution, then with Nicholas II's abdication on 15 March.
 After travelling from Kiev to meet with her deposed son, Nicholas II, in Mogilev, Maria returned to the city, where she quickly realised how Kiev had changed and that her presence was no longer wanted.
 She was persuaded by her family there to travel to the Crimea by train with a group of other refugee Romanovs, arriving at the end of March.

 After a time living in one of the imperial residences in the Crimea, she received reports that her sons, her daughter-in-law and her grandchildren had been murdered.
 However, she publicly rejected the report as a rumour.
 On the day after the murder of the Tsar's family, Maria received a messenger from Nicky, "a touching man" who told of how difficult life was for her son's family in Yekaterinburg.
 "And nobody can help or liberate them – only God!
 My Lord save my poor, unlucky Nicky, help him in his hard ordeals!"

 In her diary she comforted herself: "I am sure they all got out of Russia and now the Bolsheviks are trying to hide the truth."
 She firmly held on to this conviction until her death.
 The truth was too painful for her to admit publicly.
 Her letters to her son and his family have since almost all been lost; but in one that survives, she wrote to Nicholas: "You know that my thoughts and prayers never leave you.
 I think of you day and night and sometimes feel so sick at heart that I believe I cannot bear it any longer.
 But God is merciful.
 He will give us strength for this terrible ordeal."
 Maria's daughter Olga Alexandrovna commented further on the matter, "Yet I am sure that deep in her heart my mother had steeled herself to accept the truth some years before her death."

-Although Maria Feodorovna steadfastly believed Nicholas and his family survived, she firmly regarded Franziska Schanzkowska (famously known as "Anna Anderson") as a fraud falsely claiming to be her granddaughter, Grand Duchess Anastasia Nikolaevna of Russia.
+Since Maria Feodorovna steadfastly believed Nicholas and his family survived, she firmly regarded Franziska Schanzkowska (famously known as "Anna Anderson") as a fraud falsely claiming to be her granddaughter, Grand Duchess Anastasia Nikolaevna of Russia.
 Maria vehemently opposed her daughter Olga Alexandrovna meeting with the imposter, which Olga did in 1925.
 Olga came to the conclusion Schanzkowska was an imposter, noting afterwards in a letter to former adjunct Anatole Mordvinov that Maria Feodorovna "isn't interested at all" in the imposter and the dowager empress "opposed my trip, but I had to go for the sake of the family."
 She also wrote that Schanzkowska's supporters subsequently accused Maria Feodorovna of ordering Olga (as well as others who knew Anastasia and refuted Schanzkowska's claim) to reject Shanzkowska's claim to be Anastasia, which Olga called a "huge lie".